TomGrill/gdx-testing/README.md

 ./gradlew clean tests:test
 ```

-Whenever you require a headless libGDX environment for your tests to pass, annotate your test class with:
+Whenever you require a headless libGDX environment for your tests to pass, copy the [tests/src/de/tomgrill/gdxtesting/GdxTestRunner.java](tests/src/de/tomgrill/gdxtesting/GdxTestRunner.java) file to your tests project and annotate your test class with:

 ```java
 @RunWith(GdxTestRunner.class)